 What Does CCPA Enforcement Entail?

-But if a data breach at your enterprise affects California consumers, those consumers can sue you for statutory damages.
-This so-called “Private Right of Action” is only one way you stand to pay for noncompliance.
+The California state attorney general could impose penalties for noncompliance with the CCPA even if you aren’t breached.
+Meanwhile, if a data breach at your enterprise does affect California consumers, those consumers can sue you for statutory damages.
+This so-called “private right of action” is only one way you might pay for noncompliance.

 To avoid costly lawsuits and fines, compliance is your best defense.
 But given the law’s complexity, even the best-intentioned enterprises could fall short of the mark.